Optimal Contract Design with Quadratic Effort Cost: Introduction

-The standard control problem will generally be a viscosity solution of the corresponding parabolic partial differential equation (PDE) problem.
-However, due to the special structure of the principal-agent problem, the corresponding PDE is generally degenerate and fully nonlinear, which does not have a general theory to guarantee the existence of classical solution, and usually only Sobolev regularity is guaranteed.
+However, this regularity issue of the value function is {not} guaranteed in general by mathematicians.
+To the best of our knowledge, this type of regularity is only addressed in very special cases (see, e.g., explicit solutions in Cvitani{\'c} et al. \cite{cvitanic2018dynamic} or the one-dimensional case in Possama{\"\i} and Touzi \cite{possamai2025there}).
+This value function can be characterized by the corresponding HJB equation.
+However, due to the special structure of the principal-agent problem, this partial differential equation (PDE) is degenerate and fully nonlinear, which is beyond the scope of classical theory for the existence of a classical solution, and usually only Sobolev regularity of $W^{2, 1}_p$ is guaranteed (see Krylov \cite{krylov1987nonlinear}, Chapter 7).

-In this paper, by exploiting the special structure of the principal-agent problem with quadratic costs, we will step-by-step construct a classical solution to the parabolic PDE problem.
-Given the uniqueness of viscosity solution, we actually prove the regularity of the value function, and thus we fill the gap in Cvitani{\'c} et al. \cite{cvitanic2018dynamic} to verify the conjectured optimal contract is really optimal.
+In this paper, by exploiting the special structure of the principal-agent problem with a quadratic cost function, we will construct a classical solution to this PDE problem.
+Given the uniqueness result from the comparison principle, we establish the regularity of the value function, and thus fill the gap in Cvitani{\'c} et al. \cite{cvitanic2009optimal} to verify that the conjectured optimal contract is indeed optimal.